creditkarma/thrift-server/packages/dynamic-config/README.md

 Remote configuration allows you to deploy configuration independent from your application source.

-### Registering a Remote Source
+### Remote Resolver

-Registering a remote source is fairly straight-forward.
+Registering a remote resolver is fairly straight-forward.
 You use the `register` method on your config instance.

 Note: You can only register remote resolvers util your first call to `config.get()`.
 After this any attempt to register a resolver will raise an exception.